Higher and foundation tier

 - Avoid single use plastic, paper and glass products.
 Recycle as much as you can.
 Not only will this save on CO2

-emissions for transport to landfill but also reduce emissions of methane as waste material rots in the ground.
+emissions from manufacturing replacement products and transport to landfill but it will also reduce emissions of methane as waste material rots in the ground.

 - Compost all organic waste.